hapi-server/client-java/README.md

 Java client for accessing HAPI servers.

-This can be checked out and used immediately with Netbeans, or just download the .jar file.
+This can be checked out and used immediately with Netbeans, or just download the .jar file in the "store" folder.
 Note a jar file from json.org is found in the lib folder.

 ## Building with Ant
 You can also download and build this using Ant (like Make but for Java).